aboubakarismael16/academic/content/post/goroutine/index.md

 title: Goroutine and  Channel
 subtitle: goroutine,channel
 summary: Go is a language supporting built-in concurrent programming.
-By using the "go" keyword to create goroutines (light weight threads) and by using channels and other concurrency synchronization techniques provided in Go, concurrent programming becomes easy, flexible and enjoyable.
+By using the `go` keyword to create goroutines (light weight threads) and by using channels and other concurrency synchronization techniques provided in Go, concurrent programming becomes easy, flexible and enjoyable.
 # Link this post with a project
 projects: []